The Powell Memo Revisited

 To read the Powell Memo today is deeply disturbing, not just because it was written by a future Supreme Court Justice who was advocating a corporate takeover of American democracy, but also because the actions detailed were so successfully deployed and completed.
 Powell was prescient.
 His plan worked.
 And the average American pays the heavy price today.

-In the United States, power no longer lies within the halls of Congress or the White House, but within the corporate temples.
+In the United States, power no longer lies so much within the halls of Congress or the White House, but within the corporate temples.

-Fossil fuel companies turn up the heat on all of humanity such that we literally boil from climate catastrophe, all so they can rake in record profits.
+Fossil fuel companies turn up the heat on all of humanity such that we are increasingly suffering from climate catastrophe, all so they can rake in record profits.
 Working hand in glove with weapons manufactures and the media, they foster war and generate enormous revenue for each, using lawyers and lobbyists to implement their cancerous policies.

 Many colleges no longer teach or even believe in a broad-based liberal arts education, but rather are technical training schools for investment banks, marketing firms, law firms, accounting firms, weapons manufacturers, and conservative or military think tanks.
-With the funding of buildings, research grants, and faculty chairs, the corporate takeover of our intellectual life is virtually complete.
-Students travel through four years of college without a course in American government, history, or literature, resulting in a woefully uninformed electorate.
+With the funding of buildings, research grants, and faculty chairs, the corporate takeover of our intellectual life is virtually complete in many public and private institutioins.
+Students can travel through four years of college without a course in American government, history, or literature, resulting in a woefully uninformed electorate.

 Prisons are privatized and corporatized thereby influencing criminal justice reform.
 Schools are privatized and corporatized thereby influencing the development of young minds.
 Our media, and more importantly now, our social media, is owned by corporate oligarchs who influence the narrative fed to us each day, a narrative designed to keep people scared and pitted against each other.

 ExxonMobil, Shell, Raytheon, Lockheed Martin, Vanguard, Blackrock, Northrop Grumman, CoreCivic, and all their kin have staged a hostile takeover of government and the daily life of its people.
-They hold the reigns.
+They hold the reins.
 They are the common thread and threat.
-Until corporate monoliths are disassembled and defanged, justice will be hard to find.
+Until corporate monoliths are disassembled and defanged, justice will be increasingly scarce.